bttrthnbfr/fe-react-codebase/README.md

 - first, you need to build docker image
 - docker build -t fe-react-test .
 - docker run -p 4000:4000 fe-react-test

+##TODO
+- example usefull component like login, logout, signup, pagination
+- api implementation
+- how to user react query, query and mutation
+- how to create contet, maybe we need to create helper function